The Valleys of the Cévennes

 The many shades of green and blue along the Corniche

-The Corniche des Cevennes is an ancient royal route that linked Nimes to Saint Flour.
-It was constructed during the French Wars of Religion, in order to facilitate movement of the royal troops.
-Travel along the route, from Florac to Saint Jean du Gard, and discover the magnificent panoramic views of the Cevennes.
+The Corniche des Cévennes, once a royal route connecting Nîmes to Saint-Flour, was built during the French Wars of Religion to aid royal troop movements.
+Travel along this scenic route from Florac to Saint-Jean-du-Gard and enjoy stunning panoramic views of the Cévennes.

 Top 5 stops along the royal route :